Matthew Smith (games programmer): Departure

 Smith closed Software Projects in 1988 without completing any more programs.
 He lived in a Dutch commune from around 1995 but was deported from the Netherlands in October 1997 and returned to Britain, saying that he had failed to keep his residency papers in order.
 In the late 1990s, he said he was "surprised and flattered" at the amount of attention and speculation he had attracted on the Internet.

 Return to games

 In 1999 Smith returned to the UK video game industry by taking a job at Dewsbury-based computer game developer Runecraft.

-In 2000, he appeared on a British television documentary programme called Thumb Candy about the history of video games in which, in a brief interview, he discussed Manic Miner and his 1980's career.
+In 2000, he appeared on a British television documentary programme called Thumb Candy about the history of video games in which, in a brief interview, he discussed Manic Miner and his 1980s career.
 He has also attended and given talks at retrogaming conventions during this decade.

-In 2005, a mobile game was released by Numfum, called Jet Set Racing.
-Smith was featured in the game as a playable character as 'Matt', being the fastest racer of the game.

 In 2013, Smith was working on producing a new game with Elite Systems, who have republished his original games on mobile platforms.